Magnetization induced skyrmion dynamics of a spin-orbit-coupled spinor condensate under sinusoidally varying magnetic field: Results

 where $L_z^c = xp_y -yp_x$ is the canonical contribution, while $L_z^s= \gamma (x f_x + y f_y)$ is the spin-dependent term.
 Additionally, the number of particles in each component remains the same throughout the dynamics, thereby preserving the longitudinal magnetization $m_z$.
-As a matter of fact, the total angular momentum (orbital plus spin) is a conserved quantity for the steady state [see Fig. S4].
+As a matter of fact, the total angular momentum, $L_z^{tot}+m_z$ (orbital plus spin) is a conserved quantity for the steady state [see \ref{apx:a} for discussions].
 Building on our investigation of the ground state's steady-state dynamics, we now explore how initializing the system with a predefined longitudinal magnetization $m_z$ influences its static and dynamic properties.

-\paragraph*{ Spin texture dynamics of the SO-coupled spin$\rm{-}1$ BEC:} We prepare the initial state with fixed magnetization $m_z=0$ \cite{bao_numerical_2008}.
-The density profile for this state resembles the ground state [Fig. \ref{fig:1}] for which the magnetization settles at $m_z = -0.07$.
-To understand the role of magnetization in spin texture dynamics, we then study the evolution of the system under two scenarios of spin-mixing dynamics: (a) with freely evolving magnetization $m_z \neq 0$ and (b) with fixed magnetization $m_z=0$, which we delve into in the ensuing section.
+We now prepare the initial state with fixed magnetization $m_z=0$ \cite{bao_numerical_2008}.
+The density profile for this state resembles the ground state [Fig. \ref{fig:2}] for which the magnetization settles at $m_z = -0.07$.
+To understand the role of magnetization in spin texture dynamics, we then study the real-time evolution of the obtained solutions under two scenarios of spin-mixing dynamics: (a) with freely evolving magnetization by lifting the magnetization constraint, and (b) with fixed magnetization $m_z$ which we delve into in the ensuing section.
+The fixed magnetization in (b) is achieved by extending the particle normalization to the real-time evolution.